Video Editing has become quite democratized.

 Maintaining a streamlined workflow is the most fundamental step in video editing.

-Whether you are editing for a short film, brand film, or a feature-length film you should be prepared to get plenty of footage that you have to go through to select the best shots.
+Whether you are editing for a short film, brand film, or feature-length film you should be prepared to get plenty of footage that you have to go through to select the best shots.

 One way to maintain a streamlined workflow process is to organize your project files and folders into separate, individual, and categorized lots.